ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 In this case, the user is able to resize images by dragging square handles displayed in each corner of the image.
 Once [image resizing is enabled](#enabling-image-resizing), this option does not require any additional configuration.

+Use the corner handles to resize the image and adjust it to the text as needed.
+Yu can also use the alignment options from the image toolbar to achieve the desired effect.

+Images can also be pre-resized using styling, as observed below (the bottom image is hard-set to 60%).

 {@snippet features/image-resize}

 You can configure resizing images by handles in two different ways in the CKEditor 5 WYSIWYG editor: